-When I posted the Molly Irvins quote about satire a few days ago, Craig Lamascus made a most profound retort.
-He noted that that satire actually normalizes human suffering into an accepted fact of life.
+When I posted the Molly Ivins quote about satire a few days ago, Craig Lamascus made a most profound retort.
+He noted that satire actually normalizes human suffering into an accepted fact of life.
 He is right!
 People like Bill Maher, Trevor Noah and Stephen Colbert give allowance to injustice by turning injustice into a gag and a pun.
 As long as we chuckle at the misfortunes of others, we are never really able to grasp the profound nature of their struggles.
 Human ordeals and affliction become abstractions to shake our heads, get a chortle and then move on to the next injustice.
-We end up going on a hunt for injuries, not so much because we care but because we want something else to be outraged about and the next thing to send a hashtag tweet over.
+We end up going on a hunt for injuries, not so much because we care but because we want something else to be outraged about and the next thing to send a hashtag tweet about.

 Besides, where was the outrage of Bill Maher as Obama transferred over $14 trillion dollars by way of Quantitative Easing and bailouts to the same Wall Street gnomes who imploded our economy in 2008?
 Where was the indignation of Jon Stewart when Obama was destroying two nations as he continued the illegal and immoral interventionist wars of Bush?
-Where was the courage of Stephen Colbert as 44 greatly expanded the Orwellian policy of allowing NSA, CIA and the alphabet soup of clandestine agencies to spy on American citizens?
-Where was the valor of these comedians when Obama declared it constitutional to extra-legally assassinate American citizens without so much a hearing based on hearsay?
+Where was the courage of Stephen Colbert as 44 greatly expanded the Orwellian policy of allowing NSA, CIA and the alphabet soup of intel agencies to spy on American citizens?
+Where was the valor of these comedians when Obama declared it constitutional to extra-legally assassinate American citizens without so much as a hearing based on hearsay?